-For most people, their first experience with Calcium Carbonate was in elementary school – as the white chalk at the blackboard.
+For most people, their first experience with ground Calcium Carbonate was in elementary school – as the white chalk at the blackboard.
 As one of the most versatile and widely used minerals today, Calcium Carbonate, or limestone, has a wide variety of uses in agricultural, agronomy, industrial and environmental applications.

 Ground calcium carbonate, commonly referred to as GCC in industrial applications, is widely used as a filler material.
 Ground calcium carbonate may be referred to as calcium or limestone in agricultural applications.
 Three primary attributes: particle size, chemical purity, and color define the quality of the GCC, and define the suitability of use for any given application.